iotaledger/iota-wiki/tutorials/pages/shimmerevm-dapp-voting.md

 By the end of this tutorial, you will be able to cast your vote from several available options and view the results.
 All the data is stored securely on the blockchain.

-_Please note that this tutorial is solely intended for educational purposes._

 ## Requirements
 You need the following before you get started: